 The best way to approach this sensitive subject is by thinking of those who depend on you.
 Put simply, death cover can provide support for your loved ones if you die.
-You just need to tell us who you’d like the money to go to by completing a valid binding nomination.
-If you don’t, the decision is left to us and since we’re bound by super regulations, the result may not be as you intended.
+You can tell us who you’d like your money to go to by:

 Total and permanent disablement (TPD) cover

 Gives you a cash payment if you’re too unwell or injured to work again.
 (Provided you meet the insurance policy terms and conditions.)
 It’s possible to convert the payment into an income stream instead of a lump sum by opening a CareSuper Pension.

 How much you’re covered for with standard cover

 This depends on your age and your occupational category (which you can check in MemberOnline).